BizTalk is an integral part of the Windows Server System family, and is designed to facilitate integration between business systems.

 shows you how to create orchestrations that include atomic and long-running transaction and exception handling capabilities.
 Also includes how to implement compensation and optimising orchestration.

-shows you how to call a Web service from within and orchestration and how to publish an orchestration as a Web service.
+shows you how to call a WCF or a Web service from within an orchestration and how to publish an orchestration as a Web service.

 Integrating with SQL Server